cohan/templates/README.md

-Just handful of useful text files primarily relating to automatic deployment and CI/CD.
+A collection of text files primarily relating to automatic deployment and CI/CD.

 ## License